NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 - Google contrib storage use best practices
 - Finding a project bucket
 - The ``gsutil`` command
-- Azure’s contrib and block storage as the same storage
+- Azure's contrib and block storage as the same storage
 - Storage issues, including centralized storage of user public ssh keys
 - upcoming features, storage, health check scripts and custom